mitre-attack/attack-data-model/README.md

 ## Contributing

 We welcome contributions!
 Please see our [CONTRIBUTING.md](./docs/CONTRIBUTING.md) file for details on how to contribute to this project.

+## Footnotes

+<sup>1</sup> The [schemas site](https://mitre-attack.github.io/attack-data-model) is dynamically generated from the contents of the `@latest` distribution channel / `main` branch.
+We do not currently maintain separate documentation for previous releases, though we hope to in the future.

 ## License